bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : The current interval in use for all updates (multicast and unicast) sent on this interface.

-babel-external-cost:
-: External input to cost of link of this interface.
-If supported, this is a value that is added to the metrics of routes learned over this interface.
-  How an implementation uses the value is up to the implementation, which means the use may not be consistent across implementations.

 babel-message-log-enable:
 : When written, it configures whether logging should be enabled (true) or disabled (false).